RedHatInsights/insights-results-aggregator/docs/configuration.md

 ```

 * Please note that Redis databases are numbered from 0 to 15 and that default value is 0
+* Also please note that Redis database will be used only if `type=redis`

 ## Metrics configuration